Dada

 first half of 'Big Dipper' started the album off with a strange mix of

-conventional rock, soul; and jazzier moves.
-The second half
+conventional rock, soul and jazzier moves.
+It was quite good.

-found the song moving full throttle into BS&T-styled horn rock.
+found the song found Brooks moving into the spotlight and the tune moving full throttle into BS&T-styled horn rock.
 Mildly

 entertaining (loved Pete Gage's guitar figure), if not entirely convincing.
 Geez,

-imagine someone having reshaped The Stones 'The Last Time' for a Broadway
+imagine someone reshaping The Stones 'The Last Time' for a Broadway

 score of Godspell, or maybe The Rocky Horror Show ...
-Yeah, this may
+Powered by Korda

-be one of the strangest Stone cover you've ever heard.
-That's not to
+be one of the strangest Stone cover you'll ever hear.
+It's not bad;

 Speculation on my part, but I'm guessing Korda's previous work on Hair may

-have played a role in coming up with the arrangment.
+have played a role in coming up with the arrangement.
 'This

 Is My Song' found the band shifting into pretty acoustic ballad territory.

-Yeah, the arrangement was hopelessly cluttered and over-the-top, but
+Yeah, the arrangement grew hopelessly cluttered and over-the-top (again

 the Gospel-tinged melody was nice and there was no denying the band had some